 Eat slowly.
 There’s no hurry.

-Take Note: Many adverbs of manner in Spanish come from an adjective.
+Take Note: Many adverbs of manner come from an adjective.
 These are words ending with -mente, which you’ll learn how to form in the section below.

-As its name suggests, adverbs of quantity or degree help describe the amount or level of something.
+As its name suggests, adverbs of quantity or degree help communicate the amount or level of something.
 These words can modify verbs, but they’re more frequently used with adjectives and other adverbs.

 - Algo: some / a little